The following makes it simple to start a griffon project.

 Add Content to the View

 The view classes contain the visual components for your application.
-As with the previous artifacts, copy the contents of the following snippet into its corresponding file:

 The view script is a fairly straightforward SwingBuilder script.
 Griffon will execute these groovy scripts in context of it's UberBuilder (a composite of the SwingBuilder and whatever else is thrown in).